doneskkk/measurements/README.md

 2. Configure the MySQL database:

-   - Create a new database with the name "sensor_data_db"
+   - Create a new database with the name "rest_api_3"
    - Update the database connection settings in the application.properties file

 3. Build and run the application: